 If you have been seriously injured due to the negligence or careless actions of an individual or business, enlist the help of a personal injury attorney right away.
 Settling with an insurance company may result in you receiving far less compensation than you actually need.

-At The Johnston Law Firm, LLC, in Portland, Oregon, we pride ourselves in our ability to work hand in hand with insurance companies to resolve coverage disputes and denials for our clients.
+At Johnston Law Firm, P.C., in Portland, Oregon, we pride ourselves in our ability to work hand in hand with insurance companies to resolve coverage disputes and denials for our clients.
 Our experience with insurance denials is a great benefit to our personal injury clients.
 We know exactly what the insurance companies are looking at, and we can head off many of their challenges proactively.
 This helps us build a persuasive claim that pursues full and fair damages for your pain and suffering.

 Don’t miss out on these common personal injury mistakes.
 Get the legal counsel you need to guide you through the process of filing an injury claim.